Section detail

 - The WCB will monitor claims for potential issues of drug overuse or abuse.

-- The costs of an opioid drug treatment program or strategy may be covered if it is determined that an addiction or dependency resulted from the treatment of an accepted work injury.
+- The costs of a drug treatment program or strategy may be covered if it is determined that an addiction or dependency resulted from the treatment of an accepted work injury.

 Pharmaceutical Cannabinoids and Medical Cannabis